letmebefree/zonetradingmanual/auto-trading-parameters.md

 **Timeframe for placing trades:**

-Only zones from the specified time frame will be eligible for creating new limit orders when retested
+Only zones from the specified time frame will be used for creating new limit orders during auto-testing

 **Target type for orders:**

-This determines how an initial trade target is calculated by the EA at the time of placing the order, making use of the following parameter "Target type value".
-The following is a list of possible values for this parameter.
+This determines how an initial trade target is calculated by the EA at the time of placing the order, also making use of the parameter "Target type value".
+The following is a list of possible values for the target type.

 TARGET\_NONE